amansinghvirk/GenAI-story-teller/README.md

 # Deploying a Flask Application on Google Cloud Run with Vertex AI and Secret Manager

 This document outlines the steps to deploy a Flask application to Google Cloud Run, leveraging Google Cloud's Vertex AI for AI/ML capabilities and Secret Manager for secure credential storage.
-The deployment process is automated using a provided shell script (`SETUP_SCRIPT`).
+The deployment process is automated using a provided shell script setup.sh

 ## Prerequisites